calistad/World_Weather_Analysis/README.md

 ## Results

-### To Retrieve Weather Data
+### Weather Database

 To generate a set of 2,000 random latitudes and longitudes, and retrieve the current weather description for each city from the API call with the OpenWeatherMap.

 ![Screen Shot 2022-02-28 at 1 48 40 PM](https://user-images.githubusercontent.com/88747464/156040957-7a4910d1-3fc7-4445-8a25-12c3c9396e0e.png)

-Then, to create a new DataFrame containing the updated weather data.
+To create a new DataFrame with the updated weather data.

 ![Screen Shot 2022-02-28 at 1 48 17 PM](https://user-images.githubusercontent.com/88747464/156040973-47eb1357-d51c-41bf-a0d5-56a24f4e84aa.png)

-### To Create a Customer Travel Destinations Map
+### Customer Travel Destinations Map

 To retrieve customer weather preferences of minimum and maximum temperature criteria for their vacation.